 Holiday traditions are a great way to create memories throughout the Christmas season, and give families and friends something to look forward to other than Christmas Day.
-Whether you continue traditions from your own childhood, or are starting new ones, these special activities can bring loved ones together, and focus on what is important to you during the sometimes stressful holiday season.
+Continue traditions from your own childhood, or start new ones, like we did with St. Nicholas Day.
+These special activities can bring loved ones together and help you focus on what is important during the stressful holiday season.

 One of my favorite family traditions at that we started after we had kids is celebrating St. Nicholas Day.
 As a back story, the history St. Nicholas is actually what where the story of Santa came from.
 St. Nicholas’ wealthy parents died while he was young and he committed to obeying Jesus’ words to “sell what you own and give the money to the poor”, and used his whole inheritance to assist the needy, the sick, and the suffering.
 While there are many legends of his good deeds, some include him tossing bags of gold into the window of needy families, which landed in their shoes/stockings that were left in front of the fire to dry.
 This led to the custom of children hanging stockings or putting out shoes, awaiting gifts from Saint Nicholas.